shaoxc/dftpy/doc/source/tutorials/config.rst

 .. option:: interp

-    The interpolate method for `LWT` KEDF.
+    The interpolation method for `LWT` KEDF's kernel from the kernel table.
         *Options* : linear, newton, hermite

         *Default* : hermite